 For more tips on prepping on the cheap, check out our top tips for prepping on a budget.
 You might also want to check out our reader’s top tips for being prepared without breaking the bank.

 Buy Your Food in Bulk

-Another thing that most people aren’t aware of, is not to buy directly from the bins.
-Most of these bins are filled from 5 – 10 pound bags that you might be able to purchase for an even larger discount.
+Another thing that most people aren’t aware of is not to buy directly from the bins.
+Most of these bins are filled with 5 – 10-pound bags that you might be able to purchase for an even larger discount.
 Many stores offer case discounts, and if your store offers one, it might be a good idea to buy the larger bulk bags or cases.